lemin-ou/k8s-validate-and-update-deployment/README.md

 # The output should be:
 Hello from the admission controller !
 ```
-We successfully mutated our pod spec and added an arbitary volume/file in there, yay !
+We successfully mutated our pod spec and update the docker image tag using SSM parameter store, yay !

 #### Cleanup
 Delete all k8s resources